2026 SCUC ISD Bond Financial Impact

 What is the impact of the 2026 Bond on the SCUC ISD Taxpayer?

-The $295 million bond proposal is not anticipated to increase the 2025-2026 tax rate and would address safety and security updates, renovations and upgrades to current facilities, infrastructure replacements, stadium renovations and technology devices.
+The $295 million bond proposal is not anticipated to increase the 2026-2027 tax rate and would address safety and security updates, renovations and upgrades to current facilities, infrastructure replacements, stadium renovations and technology devices.

-The SCUC ISD Board of Trustees lowered the I&S tax rate by 6 cents to $0.41 for 2025-26.
+The SCUC ISD Board of Trustees lowered the I&S tax rate by six cents to $0.41 for 2025-26.
 SCUC anticipates no tax increase for the first two years of the bond program.
 Even if SCUC ISD raises the I&S tax rate in the future, residents 65 years and older who apply for the Homestead Exemption will see no school tax increase as a result of the SCUC ISD bond proposal, as long as they make no significant improvements to their homesteads.

 If the bond propositions are approved by voters, the district will sell bonds to fund projects as capacity allows and market interest rates are favorable.
 SCUC ISD will regularly share the progress of these bond projects.